drchristlex/tiktok-research-tools/README.md

 This is the core mode of the tool.
 You can collect video metadata in two ways:

-**By account** — enter a list of TikTok usernames and the tool will collect all of their videos within a date range you specify.
+**By account**: enter a list of TikTok usernames and the tool will collect all of their videos within a date range you specify.
 This is useful when you have identified a set of relevant accounts and want to build a complete dataset of their content.
 No keywords or hashtags are needed.

-**By keyword or hashtag** — build a search query using combinations of keywords and hashtags, joined with AND, OR and NOT logic.
+**By keyword or hashtag**: build a search query using combinations of keywords and hashtags, joined with AND, OR and NOT logic.
 This is more similar to how most social media research tools work.

 The two approaches can also be combined, e.g. for collecting videos from a set of accounts that also mention a particular keyword.
 Additionally, a filter can be applied to ensure a minimum level of engagement (likes, shares, comments) to ensure that the data you collect is relevant for your research.